Sparta (modern city): History

 Beginning in the 13th century, the political and cultural center of Laconia shifted to Mystras, some 4 km to the west.
 The settlement at ancient Sparta, named Lacedaemonia, continued to exist, although greatly depopulated, until modern times as a town of a few thousand people who lived among the ruins, in the shadow of Mystras.
 The Palaiologos family (the last Byzantine Greek imperial dynasty) also lived in Mystras.
 The Despotate of the Morea was captured by the Ottomans under Mehmed II in 1460.

 In 1834, after the Greek War of Independence, King Otto of Greece decreed the town should be expanded into a city.
 Modern-day Sparta, the capital of the prefecture of Lakonia, lies on the eastern foothills of Mount Taygetos in the Evrotas River valley.
 The city has been built upon the site of ancient Sparta, whose Acropolis lies north of the modern city.
 To the southwest stands Mt.
 Taygetos.
 To the east of the city stands the Parnonas mountain range, which is forested predominantly with Greek fir trees and other conifers.

 The municipality was formed on 21 March 1835, and officially declared the Municipality of Sparta in 1845.
 It was transferred from Laconia to Lacedaemon Province in 1899, but this was reversed in 1909.
 The city hall was constructed in 1872 during the tenure of Mayor Emmanuel Meletopoulos.

-Today Sparta maintains its good design, boasting large squares and wide streets lined with trees, while many of the older buildings remain in excellent condition.
+Today, Sparta maintains large squares and wide streets lined with trees, while many of the older buildings remain in excellent condition.
 The city of Sparta is the economic, administrative and cultural center of Lakonia.
 A key factor in the advancement of the city's development is the operation of two departments of the University of Peloponnese and a department of the Technological Educational Institute.

 The centrally located main square is dominated by the most imposing neo-classical building in Sparta, the City Hall.
 Built in 1909, City Hall bears the signature of the Greek architect G. Katsaros.
 During the monarchy (which was abolished by referendum in 1973), the title of Duke of Sparta was used for the Greek crown prince, the διάδοχος (diádokhos).